zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, tag: :zeek:type:`string`)

    Generated for a new connection received from the communication subsystem.
-   Remote peers can inject packets into Bro's packet loop, for example via Broccoli.
+   Remote peers can inject packets into Zeek's packet loop, for example via Broccoli.
 The communication system raises this event with the first packet of a connection coming in this way.